 Additional ingredients are:

-- milk of choice: Tiger nut or coconut milk, but if you can’t have either, also consider Avocado Milk or another compliant milk you tolerate.
+- milk of choice: Tiger nut or coconut milk (for Low FODMAP), but if you can’t have either, also consider Avocado Milk or another compliant milk you tolerate.
+(Not for AIP, but for Paleo + Low FODMAP, okay to use Macadamia Nut Milk.)

 - tapioca flour — While tapioca flour is derived from the cassava root, it’s a lot gentler for many people, less expensive and easier to source than cassava flour.
 Tapioca helps to create the right gluten-like texture, without the gluten!